-Residential accounts with a 1" meter that would otherwise have a 5/8" but-for fire requirements be charged at the 5/8" meter rate.
+Residential accounts that have a 1" meter due to fire requirements, but would otherwise have a 5/8" meter, are charged at the 5/8" meter rate.

 3.2.6 Hydraulic Zone Charge

 All water in the West Marin Water service area is pressurized when delivered to customers.
 The District must provide additional pressurization to deliver water to customers located at higher elevations or distances away from the primary distribution zone (Pt.
 Reyes Station).